 When employees have access to an ecosystem of spaces, they have more choice over how they work.
 They're likely to be highly engaged and productive because they can choose from more spaces to get their jobs done and build personal connections.

-- Offer an expanded variety of settings, both in and out of the office, to help employees feel supported in their work
+- Offer an expanded variety of settings to help employees feel supported in their work

 - Install a room scheduling system like Crestron Room Scheduling or Steelcase Room Wizard so users can easily book space to focus or collaborate